LEA Plan for Safe Return to In-Person Instruction and Continuity of Service

 For each mitigation strategy listed below (A–H), please describe how the LEA will maintain the health and safety of students, educators, and other staff and the extent to which it has adopted policies, and a description of any such policies, on each of the following safety recommendations established by the CDC.

-A. Universal and correct wearing of masks: The North Arlington School District regularly reviews updated recommendations outlined in the “COVID-19 Public Health Recommendations for Local Health Departments for K-12 Schools” and the “COVID-19 Weekly Activity Report,” released by the New Jersey Department of Health (NJDOH).
+- Universal and correct wearing of masks: The North Arlington School District regularly reviews updated recommendations outlined in the “COVID-19 Public Health Recommendations for K-12 Schools, Childcare and Youth Camps” and the “COVID-19 Weekly Activity Report,” released by the New Jersey Department of Health (NJDOH).
 We are working closely with the North Arlington Department of Health (NADOH) to consider the aforementioned recommendations, in addition to guidelines released by the New Jersey Department of Education (NJDOE) and Governor Murphy.
 Our team will continue to monitor relevant health and safety guidelines, while also gaining feedback from a number of stakeholders through the review of this plan.

-E. Contact tracing in combination with isolation and quarantine, in collaboration with the State, local, territorial, or Tribal health departments: The North Arlington School District collaborates with the NADOH in regards to necessary reporting, contact tracing, and quarantine guidelines.
+- Contact tracing in combination with isolation and quarantine, in collaboration with the State, local, territorial, or Tribal health departments: The North Arlington School District collaborates with the NADOH in regards to necessary reporting, contact tracing, and quarantine guidelines.
 Individuals displaying symptoms consistent with COVID-19 are safely and respectfully isolated from others.
-Re-admittance policies are consistent with New Jersey Department of Health guidance outlined in the “COVID-19 Public Health Recommendations for Local Health Departments for K-12 Schools.”
+Re-admittance policies are consistent with New Jersey Department of Health guidance outlined in the “COVID-19 Public Health Recommendations for K-12 Schools, Childcare and Youth Camps.”
 We continue to review guidance issued by the NJDOH, specifically regarding recommendations related to self-quarantining and travel.

 2. Ensuring Continuity of Services

-A. Describe how the LEA will ensure continuity of services, including but not limited to services to address students’ academic needs and students’ and staff’s social, emotional, mental health, and other needs, which may include student health and food services.
+- Describe how the LEA will ensure continuity of services, including but not limited to services to address students’ academic needs and students’ and staff’s social, emotional, mental health, and other needs, which may include student health and food services.
 (1000 character limit): In order to support the social emotional state of our educators, the district will: Training related to mental health will continue to be provided to district staff.
-In 2022-2023, our district has contracted with West Bergen Mental Health to provide mental health services for students and staff.
-A position was also created for a Student Assistance Coordinator to provide counseling related to substance abuse and overall mental health, providing individualized support regarding social and emotional well-being.
-An additional school counselor position was added to our elementary and middle schools for the 2022-2023 school year.
+In 2023-2024, our district has contracted with West Bergen Mental Health to provide mental health services for students and staff.
+The position of Student Assistance Coordinator, which was expanded to full-time, will continue to provide counseling related to substance abuse and overall mental health, providing individualized support regarding social and emotional well-being.
+An additional school counselor position was added to our high school for the 2023-2024 school year.
 We will continue to monitor guidelines established by the U.S. Department of Agriculture (USDA) and the NJDOE as we continue to participate in the National School Lunch Program.

 3. Public Comment

-A. Describe how the LEA sought public comment on its plan, and how it took those public comment into account in the development of its plan.
+- Describe how the LEA sought public comment on its plan, and how it took those public comment into account in the development of its plan.
 Note, the ARP requires that LEAs seek public comment for each 60-day revision to the plan.
 (1000 character limit) The district-wide Safe Return Committee met to establish the initial Safe Return Plan and continues to review and update the Safe Return Plan, in accordance with established timelines.
-This revised plan will be presented at the December 12, 2022 Board of Education meeting and the Board will seek public comment during the hearing of the citizens to address any concerns regarding the Safe Return Plan.
-The same approach was taken on August 10, 2021, December 13, 2021, and June 15, 2022.
+This revised plan will be presented at the June 13, 2023 Board of Education meeting and the Board will seek public comment during the hearing of the citizens to address any concerns regarding the Safe Return Plan.
+The same approach was taken on August 10, 2021, December 13, 2021, June 15, 2022, and December 12, 2022.